 We know that assessment scores do not tell your child's entire academic story.
 The results are one of several measures - including report card grades, classroom performance and teacher feedback - that together create the full picture of your child's progress in school.
-Within that picture, annual assessments are designed to help you and your child's teachers better understand the progress your child has made on the state content standards for science during the past year.
+Within that picture, annual assessments are designed to help you and your child's teachers better understand the progress your child has made on the state content standards for English language arts (ELA) and math during the past year.
 Assessments also help us to better understand what resources schools need to support the needs of all learners.

 Ultimately, our goal is to ensure that students are prepared to be successful in school and pursue their dreams and aspirations.
-If you have general questions or want more information about the assessments, please visit our website at https://osse.dc.gov/science or have a discussion with your child's teacher.
+If you have general questions or want more information about the assessments, please visit our website at osse.dc.gov/service/alternate-assessments or have a discussion with your child's teacher.
 You can also use the resources on page 4 of this guide to gain a better understanding of the assessment, the Next Generation Science Standards, and learning resources that can be used at home.

-At OSSE, we know that all students can learn and achieve at high levels and appreciate the opportunity to partner with you to help your child succeed.
+At the Office of the State Superintendent of Education (OSSE), we know that all students can learn and achieve at high levels and appreciate the opportunity to partner with you to help your child succeed.